IgorTo/igorto.github.io/teaching.md

 permalink: /teaching/
 ---

-I very much enjoy teaching and working together with the students.
+I enjoy teaching and working together with the students.
 In the past, I taught several courses in numerical analysis, scientific computing, and programming, both as the main teacher as well as a teaching assistant.

 ### Teaching
 * Lecturer, Numerical Analysis I, Spring 2024.
 Stockholm Univ.